Azure/open-service-broker-azure/contrib/cf/README.md

 ## Create an Azure Redis Cache

-The Open Service Broker for Azure uses Redis as a backing store for its state.
+Open Service Broker for Azure uses Redis as a backing store for its state.
 Create a cache using the Azure CLI:

 ```console
 az redis create -n osba-cache -g myresourcegroup -l <location> --sku Basic --vm-size C1 --enable-non-ssl-port